sodadata/docs/soda/quick-start-dev.md

 ## Create a GitHub Action job

-Use <a href="https://docs.github.com/en/actions" target="_blank">GitHub Actions</a> to execute a [Soda scan]({% link soda-core/scan-core.md %}) for data quality each time you create a new pull request or commit to an existing one.
+Use <a href="https://docs.github.com/en/actions" target="_blank">GitHub Actions</a> to execute a [Soda scan]({% link soda-core/scan-core.md %}) for data quality each time you create a new pull request or commit to an existing one, and *after* you have completed a dbt run that executed your dbt tests.

 You must adjust some of the values to apply to your own repo and your own data source, but the sequence of steps is suitable to copy+paste.

 Create a file in the `.github/workflows` directory of your repository called `soda-actions.yml`.
 Copy and paste the example below into the new file, adjusting environment and data source-specific details as needed.